lucasxlu/HMTNet/README.md

-# Hierarchical Multi-task Networks for Race, Gender and Facial Beauty Recognition
+# Hierarchical Multi-task Networks for Race, Gender and Facial Attractiveness Recognition
 ## Introduction
-This repository holds the PyTorch implementation of our paper ```Hierarchical Multi-task Networks for Race, Gender and Facial Beauty Recognition```.
+This repository holds the PyTorch implementation of our paper ```Hierarchical Multi-task Networks for Race, Gender and Facial Attractiveness Recognition```.

 ![HMTNet](./hmt_architecture.png)